 The other main view that entails disjunctivism differs from naive realism in maintaining that in all cases of perception of a particular-and perceptual belief successfully about a particular-, there is a representational content that indicates the particular perceived.
 Perception is perspectival on this view.
 But perceptions and beliefs are individuated in such a way as to be "object-dependent."
 Any possible or actual difference in the particular that is perceived or perceptually believed-about entails a difference in representational content.
 This set of views does not yet entail disjunctivism.
 Disjunctivism follows only when a further claim is added.
-This is the claim that the representational contents in the different cases help individuate different perceptual or belief state types, and that there is no explanatorily relevant perceptual or belief state type in common among the three cases.
-Proponents of the view make this claim.
-I will discuss both sorts of disjunctivism.
+This is the claim that the representational contents in the different cases help individuate different perceptual or belief state types, and that there is no explanatorily relevant tent.
+If (2) is false, it does not aid any argument.
+If (2) is true, it is true only because one cannot know of the existence and structure of perceptual states without background information beyond what is available in current experience.
+In that case also, (2) does nothing to aid disjunctivism.
+For the sake of argument, I grant both premises.
+Yet we should reject the conclusion.
+We have empirical reason, beyond untutored introspection, to acknowledge representational state types common to veridical and referentially illusional cases.